Search: 185 results

 So they put sackcloth around their waists and ropes on their heads and went to the king of Israel.
 They said, "Your servant Ben Hadad says, 'Please let me live!'"
 Ahab replied, "Is he still alive?
 He is my brother."

-The men took this as a good omen and they quickly accepted [it] as true from him, and they said, "Your brother Ben-Hadad [lives]."
-So he said, "Go, get him."
-Ben-Hadad came out to him, and [Ahab] pulled him up on the chariot.
+The men took this as a good omen and quickly accepted his offer, saying, "Ben Hadad is your brother."
+Ahab then said, "Go, get him."
+So Ben Hadad came out to him, and Ahab pulled him up into his chariot.

 So the prophet left and waited for King Ahab by the road, and disguised himself [as a wounded soldier] with a bandage over his eyes.